hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 2. **The drawing of the three**.
 Pretty much stays intact too.
 When Roland looses his fingers laments with O Discordia!
 He doesn't prevent Jack Mort from killing Jake. *Roland killed him twice*.
-3. **Wizzard and glass**.
+3. **Wizard and glass**.
 We learn about Roland's youth story at Mejis.
 Roland sees Susan die in the Wizard's glass and is devastated, blaming himself for her death, O Discordia!
 When the ka-tet returns from Mejis, they bring the Grapefruit orb and a kid with them, Bill, who is now an orphan because of